Owez/creepercraft-web/content/notes.md

 	- [ ] Add to the whitelist
 	- [ ] Test/restart the server
 - [x] Change the website to say about the new stuff in [Plugins](#plugins)
-- [ ] Migrate the server to use the Java edition
+- [x] Migrate the server to use the Java edition
-	- [ ] Figure out the best base for it post-Spigot
+	- [x] Figure out the best base for it post-Spigot
-	- [ ] Download the files required for it
+	- [x] Download the files required for it
+	- [ ] Install GeyserMC
+	- [ ] Make a new startup script to properly use the resources
 	- [ ] Set the seed to `CreeperCraft` like the previous one
+	- [ ] Ensure it all works on PC and Xbox again
 - [ ] Figure out how to do backups
+- [ ] Style all the website up a bit more :)